 As both tai chi and qi gong become more popular, more and more people want to understand the difference and be able to explain it to others.
 Firstly, this is no easy task because there are many different types of qi gong with hundreds of styles and 5 major schools of tai chi with many variations within each.

-The Focus of Tai Chi & Qi Gong
+The Origins of Tai Chi & Qi Gong

 Because qi gong is a 3,000 year old practice and tai chi is a 300 year old practice, the challenge is understanding the history of each modality, the developmental path of each style as well as the nuances in translating the words used in Chinese to explain movement philosophies.
 The philosophies are written like poetry and often there are no one-to-one translations into English words, so vocabulary which approximates the Chinese words are often used but lack the depth of meaning.